mnylc/mnylc.github.io/pages/join.md

 ## myMETRO Individual Membership

 Join more than 300 individual librarians, archivists, and information professionals as a myMETRO Member.
-Benefits include scholarships to conferences of your choosing, access to Lynda.com, our exclusive career services packages, and much more.

 ### Benefits of myMETRO Membership